PorasS/Leetcode150/README.md

 # Leetcode150
-Solution of top 150 coding questions for the coding interview preperation
+Solution of LeetCode coding questions for the coding interview preperation